 OKC Thunder vs. Charlotte Hornets Injury Report

-Tonight, the Oklahoma City Thunder will face off against the Charlotte Hornets in their first preseason action of the year.
+Tonight, the Oklahoma City Thunder will play their third preseason contest, again facing off against the Charlotte Hornets, this time at home.

-Fresh off an NBA championship, Oklahoma City now jumps into the preseason with a back-to-back, starting with Charlotte on Sunday and ending with a Ft.
-Worth bout versus Cooper Flagg and the Dallas Mavericks on Monday.
+So far, preseason has been a tale of two games for OKC.

-OKC returns nearly all of its championship core, save for the seldom-played Dillon Jones, who was sent to Washington via trade in the offseason.
-The Thunder were able to ink their core three of MVP Shai Gilgeous-Alexander, All-Star Jalen Williams and rising star Chet Holmgren to long-term deals, and shored up a few more in the offseason as well.
+They opened up their preseason slate against Charlotte, cruising to a not-so-close 135-114 win behind a number of impressive offensive performances.
+Aaron Wiggins scored 23 points on 71% shooting, Chris Youngblood added 20 off the bench courtesy of five triples, and Jazzman Gortman, Jaylin Williams, Ousmane Dieng, Malevy Leons and Nikola Topic all finished in double-figure scoring too.

 Thomas Sorber — Out: ACL tear